linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 ![image](https://user-images.githubusercontent.com/85982220/198862590-91797fdc-0677-4c42-a200-33620d78039e.png)

+&rarr; The number of calories that need to burn each day is different for each user.
+It depends on many factors such as weight, BMI, ,lifestyle, fitness goals,...

+&rarr; We should collect all of that information of our users and give them the most suitable calorie level.
+From that, the Bellabeat Membership Product can suggest the diet and exercise guide to achieve that calorie level.

 #### Calories by weekday <a name="CaloriesbyWeekday"></a>
 The table below shows the the average burning calories in a day per user across the days of the week.
 The table is sorted in descending order of calories: